rdohms/domain-components/README.md

 # Workflow

-This package provides several interfaces and tools for your project.
+This package provides several interfaces and tools for projects with domain modeling requirements.

 ## Included in this package